 Skip to 5 minutes and 39 seconds'When you're handing in homework that you've already done sometimes when you just get the work back and it just says a cross then you don't really know how to improve whereas when they go through the entire video and they see every moment of your thought process, they can really understand where you went wrong and what needs to be improved.'

 Think aloud videos

 In a previous step, we heard how teacher talk-alouds can be used to help model thinking to develop students’ knowledge and understanding of new ideas.
 In this video, Dr Claire Badger, Senior Teacher, Teaching and Learning at Godolphin & Latymer (secondary), shares how the use of talk-aloud videos can also help pupils to articulate their own thinking, providing valuable feedback about their learning and helping them to develop metacognitive strategies.

 If you’re interested in how technology can support metacognition in the classroom, you may like to read this article written by Claire and colleagues form other settings Using technology to promote metacognition.

 - Explain Everything - an interactive whiteboard and video tool

 - The research report on metacognition from the Education Endowment Foundation that Claire references can be viewed here

 - Whilst Claire references the use of iPads, consider what might enable you to achieve similar in your own context if you don’t currently have a 1-1 iPad scheme.

-When you are ready click the ‘Mark as complete’ button below and then select ‘Next’ to consider how technology might support collaboration in the classroom.
+When you are ready click the ‘Mark as complete’ button below and then select ‘Supporting collaboration and dialogue with technology’ to consider how technology might support collaboration in the classroom.

 © Chartered College of Teaching